 The Smart Way: Recruiting a couple of trusted advisors to act as a sounding board.

 So when you’re ready to embark on developing your brand, prepare yourself beforehand.
 Recruit a couple of people in your life to act as a sounding board while you’re in the process of making these decisions.
 Whether they’re friends and neighbors or people you interact with in a Facebook group, choose people who will challenge and encourage you while having your best interest in mind.
-Having that safety net will help you to avoid making decisions from a state of overwhelm or taking the easy way out so that in the end you make the best decisions possible for your brand.
+Having that safety net will help you avoid making decisions from an overwhelmed state or taking the easy way out.
+In the end, you’ll make the best decisions possible for your brand.

 The Hard Way: Soliciting multiple submissions via a design contest.

 The Smart Way: Partnering with someone that you trust.

 Ah, the design contest.
 Much can be said about this corner of the design world, but for now, I want to focus on why going this route simply will not serve you.